Genome architecture mapping: Estimating interaction probabilities of pairs

+By comparing these expected probabilities under the non-interacting model to observed co-segregation data, SLICE infers the interaction probability of each locus pair.
+The statistical inference accounts for detection efficiency and allows researchers to distinguish true chromatin contacts from coincidental co-detections due to nuclear slicing.

 Co-segregation and normalized linkage

 When mapping a genome, you can look at the co-segregation across different genomic windows and Nuclear Profiles (NPs) of a genome.
 Taking slices and samples of tissues derives nuclear profiles, and the ranges of windows found within a genome.
 Co-segregation in this instance is identifying the linkage between specified windows in a genome, as well as linkage disequilibrium and normalized linkage disequilibrium.
 One of the steps in calculating the co-segregation and linkage is finding each window's detection frequency.
 The detection frequency is the number of NPs present in the specified window divided by the total number of NPs.
 Each of the values calculated identify important differences and statistics for analyzing a genome.
 Normalized linkage disequilibrium is the final calculation which determines the real linkage between genomic windows.
 Once each of the values are calculated each result is used to calculate the normalized linkage equilibrium for each specified window in a genome.
 The normalized linkage value can be between 1.0 and -1.0, with 1.0 meaning the linkage between the two is high, and below 1.0 the linkage gets lower.
 Combining each windows normalized linkage value into a chart or matrix allows for the genome to be mapped and analyzed using a heatmap or another graph.
 The co-segregation and normalized linkage values can also be used for further calculations and analysis such as centrality and community detection which is discussed in the next section.

 In order to find the co-segregation and linkages of windows, the following calculations must be completed: Detection frequency, co-segregation, linkage, and normalized linkage.